Michael Waltrip Racing: History

 In 2013, controversy arose in the Federated Auto Parts 400.
 Clint Bowyer spun out with seven laps to go, forcing a caution.
 Rumors abounded postrace that Bowyer had deliberately forced a caution to help Truex into the Chase.
 Truex was just ahead of Ryan Newman for the final Chase wildcard slot.
 They gained even further credence when it was revealed the third MWR driver, Brian Vickers, had pitted after the restart on orders from general manager Ty Norris, who was serving as his spotter.
-As it turned out, by the time Gordon was able to pit, he lost several spots and ultimately finished third, tying him with Truex in points.
+As it turned out, by the time Newman was able to pit, he lost several spots and ultimately finished third, tying him with Truex in points.
 However, Truex got the final wildcard spot in the Chase via a tiebreaker.
 An investigation was unable to turn up conclusive evidence that Bowyer's spin was deliberate, but did find that Norris had tried to manipulate the race and Chase standings by having Vickers pit.
 As a result, NASCAR issued some of the stiffest penalties imposed on a team in its history.
 It fined MWR a record $300,000 and docked all three MWR teams 50 driver/owner points prior to points being reset for the Chase.
-The point penalty had the effect of ejecting Truex from the Chase and putting Gordon in (as 13th entrant after NASCAR was unable to eject Joey Logano from the Chase due to his involvement in another race manipulation scheme that same race).
+The point penalty had the effect of ejecting Truex from the Chase and putting Newman in as the last wild card.
+Gordon would be put in as the 13th entrant after NASCAR was unable to eject Joey Logano from the Chase due to his involvement in another race manipulation scheme that same race.
 Norris was suspended indefinitely, while crew chiefs Brian Pattie, Scott Miler and Chad Johnston were placed on probation until December 31.
 To make matters worse NAPA Auto Parts, who had sponsored Waltrip in both his driving and ownership roles since 2001, elected to end its business relationship with MWR following the incident, a decision that forced Waltrip to release Truex from his contract.
 On August 19, 2015, co-owner Rob Kauffman announced that MWR would cease full-time racing after 2015.
 Much of the MWR equipment and several employees went to BK Racing for 2016.
-They also sold their two charters to Stewart-Haas Racing and Joe Gibbs Racing, which currently use them as the No. 41 and No. 19, respectively.
+They also sold their two charters to Stewart–Haas Racing and Joe Gibbs Racing, which currently use them as the No. 41 and No. 19, respectively.

 After shutting down, MWR was embroiled in an ugly lawsuit with former tire changer Brandon Hopkins who sued the team for wrongful firing, defamation, and interference with finding work at another team.
 MWR counterclaimed that Hopkins stole pit road guns which was the cause of the firing.
 The suit was settled out of court in November, 2017.